creifenscheid/cleanup_tools/Documentation/Developer/Index.rst

 * class var $dryRun (default: true)
 * class var $log
 * method addMessage() to create a log message which is added to the log entry of each run
-* method addLLLMessage() to create a log messsge based on a localization key
+* method addLLLMessage() to create a log message based on a localization key

 2. Set up required execute function with your needs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~